shaminderjeet/Apple-clone/readme.md

 B) Make it responsive (should look good on mobile, tablet, desktop).

 Don't worry about it being perfect.
 The goal is to practice flexbox, media queries, and general CSS!
 Focus on the top parts of the page, not the footer.
+I used extraction.io website for extracting images
+I make the website to make it more responsive
+I used FONT AWESOME for fonts and icons